-Mr. Wu Dennis Pak Kit (胡伯杰), aged 46, has been re-designated as an executive Director and appointed as the Vice Chairman of the Board with effect from 1 July 2020.
+Mr. Wu Dennis Pak Kit (胡伯杰), aged 47, has been re-designated as an executive Director and appointed as the Vice Chairman of the Board with effect from 1 July 2020.
 He was appointed as our non-executive Director on 16 November 2015 and has been providing advice on strategic development of the Group.
-His additional new roles will help to create a greater synergy between the Group's existing business segments, including green finance, ESG advisory as well as Smart & Green IoT, so as to further expand our Group's customer base and extend our customers' geographical coverage to the Asia-Pacific region.
+Mr. Wu helped to create a greater synergy between the Group's existing business segments, including green finance, ESG advisory as well as Smart & Green IoT, so as to further expand our Group's customer base and extend our customers' geographical coverage to the Asia-Pacific region.